kubewarden/docs/docs/tutorials/verifying-kubewarden.md

 https://charts.kubewarden.io.

-The same Helm charts are signed via Sigstore's keyless signing, and pushed to an OCI repository that can hold both the Helm chart, its signature, and its provenance attestation as OCI artifacts.
+The same Helm charts are signed via Sigstore's keyless signing, and pushed to an OCI repository that holds both the Helm chart, its signature, and its provenance attestation as OCI artifacts.

 Since Helm 3.8.0, Helm has support for OCI registries, but because of